Manga is arguably one of Japan’s most significant cultural gifts to the entire globe. Here’s a list of the top 50 most famous light novel authors:

 Kore Yamazaki is yet another up-and-coming manga artist in Japan.
 She was born in Hokkaido in 1990 and has developed a series that has generated a lot of talk and chatter.
 The Ancient Magus Bride is a manga series that debuted in 2013 and has been translated into an anime of the same name.
 While the anime adaptation is complete, Yamazaki continues to write and draw the manga.
 The Ancient Magus Bride story takes an orphaned Japanese high school girl and places her in the strange world of an enormous demon-like British magus who buys her at an auction.
 It’s a controversial series, and that controversy has only spurred Yamazaki’s popularity as a rising manga star.

 Like many popular mangaka’s, Kaori Ozaki found her start early in life, first published at age 15 for her series An Angel Above the Piano.
 Today, she is best known for her series Immortal Rain which, like Fruits Basket and Chobits, found cult status in the West.
 Ozaki’s most recent prominent hit manga was Gods Lie, a beautiful 2016 slice-of-life manga about finding your way in life.
-It’s a manga that follows a young boy who feels directionless and hopeless until he meets a girl who helps open his eyes and teach him perspective.
+It’s a manga that follows a young boy who feels directionless and hopeless until he meets a girl who helps open his eyes and teaches him perspective.

 Known for creating the hugely popular manga series Blue Exorcist, Kazue Kato was born in Shinjuku in 1980.
 Since rising to fame, she has received the coveted Osamu Tezuka Award for her manga Robo to Usakichi.
 Blue Exorcist is a rare manga that, like Full Metal Alchemist, fits into the shounen genre but is created by a woman.
 The series follows Rin, a son of Satan, and his journey to becoming an exorcist, to slay his father and avenge his guardian.
 The series, which began in 2009 and is still ongoing, is written and drawn by Kato.

 Yana Toboso, born in Saitama and currently lives in Yokohama, has been making comics since 2004.
 Black Butler is her most well-known and appreciated piece.
 At the time of writing, Black Butler was on its twenty-ninth volume and had been in print since 2006.
-Black Butler is a gloomy manga set in Victorian London that tells a young nobleman whose parents were assassinated.
-When he ends up in the hands of a cult, the young lord gets into a Faustian pact with a demon who offers to assist him to discover and avenge his parent’s murderers in exchange for the demon taking the young lord’s soul.
+Black Butler is a gloomy manga set in Victorian London that tells about a young nobleman whose parents were assassinated.
+When he ends up in the hands of a cult, the young lord gets into a Faustian pact with a demon who offers to assist him to discover and avenge his parent murderers in exchange for the demon taking the young lord’s soul.

 Momoko Sakura, sadly, is no longer with us, having died of breast cancer in 2018.
 She did, however, leave a lasting legacy in the shape of Chibi Maruko-chan, a long-running slice-of-life shoujo manga series.
 Chibi Maruko-chan is a series that was published for ten years, from the mid-80s to the mid-90s, and has been converted into animated shows and films several times, keeping its memory alive.
 The manga follows the titular Maruko, living in suburban Tokyo with her family and friends.
 For each issue, Maruko winds up in hot water and has to get herself out of it with the help of her friends.